-How this helps: Makes it easier to see the big picture and the easiest path forward whereas continuing to bang away thinking about issues often doesn't achieve that.
+How this helps: It makes it easier to see the big picture and the easiest path forward, whereas continuing to bang away thinking about issues often doesn't achieve that.

 3. Do some work-related continuing education.

-How this helps: Can help you feel like your mental ATM is getting deposits as well as withdrawals.
+How this helps: It can help you feel like your mental ATM is getting deposits as well as withdrawals.

 4. Make a brief list of what you're not going to work on.

-How this helps: Makes it easier to focus and relieves guilt.
+How this helps: It makes it easier to focus and relieves guilt.

 5. Do whatever is important but anxiety-provoking, and then allow yourself to take a break.